rdpbecker/MTHE493/kMeans/src/README.md

 # File Contents

-**fileio.py**: contains the functions called when a predetermined data set should be used when the program is run
+**allio.py**: contains the functions called when a predetermined data set should be used when the program is run.
+Also contains the function to sanitize user inputs

 **helpers.py**: contains the basic helper functions, such as operations on points